BrandWest/100DaysOf.../100DaysOfKubernetes/Day1/Day1_Kubernetes_Architecture.md

     - uses the image registry.k8s.io/serve_hostname
     - -n=development indicates the namespace
     - replicas are how many pods to create
+- kubectl apply -f <fileame.yaml || url to yaml file>: Applies a configuration based on a file

 ### Resources
 - [What is Kubernetes | TechWorld with Nana](https://www.youtube.com/watch?v=VnvRFRk_51k)